Skip to content

 def calculate_gndvi(optical: xr.Dataset) -> xr.DataArray:

-"""Calculate GNDVI (Green Normalized Difference Vegetation Index) from an xarray Dataset containing spectral bands.
+"""Calculate GNDVI (Green Normalized Difference Vegetation Index) from spectral bands.

 Args: